 Researchers continue to study the spectrum of substance abuse with the aim of answering a critical question: Is substance abuse hereditary, or environmentally caused?
 The nature-versus-nurture debate has encouraged ongoing research to determine whether alcohol abuse is hereditary, or if a person's lifestyle, social environment and unique experiences contribute to their risk of substance abuse.
 Studies on genetic alcoholism and genetic substance abuse, as well as studies regarding the social influence of alcoholism and drug abuse, have produced thought-provoking results.

-Is there such a thing as hereditary substance abuse?
+Is drug addiction hereditary?
+What is the link between heredity and drug addiction?
 A person's biology can influence their risk of developing a substance abuse issue.

 Though scientists have determined genetics contribute to half of an individual's likelihood of developing alcoholism, they have yet to identify the specific genes responsible.
 They believe multiple genes play a role — some influence the likelihood of alcoholism, while others decrease the risk of dependency.
 Some of these genes are more prevalent in certain ethnicities — for instance, in those of Native American and Asian descent.
 These genes may also impact the effectiveness of alcoholism treatment.